 - Covid-19: Women, Equity, and Inclusion in the Future of Work

-- Covid-19 and Beyond: Don’t Lose Progress on Gender Equity During a Crisis Supporter-Exclusive
+- Covid-19 and Beyond: Don’t Lose Progress on Gender Equity During a Crisis Supporter Exclusive

 This product is designed to help organizations focus on the systems and actions they need to implement now so they can come back as stronger and more equitable and put themselves in the best position to keep equity during the next crisis, which is certain to come.
 Highlights include information on programs that build and keep connections, being agile and best support your team, using metrics to accelerate equity, and strengthening your culture and teams.

-- Enhancing Inclusive Employee Experiences: Scenario Planning for the Future of Work Supporter-Exclusive
+- Enhancing Inclusive Employee Experiences: Scenario Planning for the Future of Work Supporter Exclusive

 In a post-pandemic economy, the employee experience is more important than ever before for organizational success.
 This experience must be rooted in empathy and inclusion to attract and retain women across multiple intersecting identities and experiences.
 Catalyst analyzed four different scenarios of the future of work to better understand shifts related to Covid-19 and illustrate examples of policies and practices to move your organization toward a more inclusive and equitable post-pandemic workplace.

-- Managing Your Remote Team Inclusively
+- Leading Your Hybrid Team Inclusively Supporter Exclusive

-- Running More Inclusive Meetings Supporter-Exclusive
+- Running More Inclusive Meetings Supporter Exclusive

-- Beyond Remote: Flexibility is Key Supporter-Exclusive
+- Beyond Remote: Flexibility is Key Supporter Exclusive